hasura/learn-graphql/tutorials/frontend/react-rxdb/tutorial-site/content/frontend-setup/1-boilerplate-setup.md

 ---
 title: "Boilerplate Setup"
 metaTitle: "Clone and run the boilerplate | React + RxDB + Hasura GraphQL Tutorial"
-metaDescription: "A powerful and concise tutorial that will show you how to build an offline first app with RxDB and Hasura."
+metaDescription: "We will clone the boilerplate for rxdb-hasura-demo and setup auth0 variables to start running the app"
 ---

 ## Boilerplate